South and sun with high winds

 The exodus to the South is part of us, like maple syrup, the leaves that change color in the fall and our snowstorms that impress everyone on the planet, except the Russians who are used to everything the miseries.
 “Tomorrow, winter, I don’t care.
 I’m going south in the sun. »: that should be our national anthem!

-The hurricane surge Ian has just reminded us that we will have to be more careful by “dipping our toes in the soft sand”, to paraphrase Robert Charlebois, who did not suspect, fifty-five years ago, that our vacation plans could be, in just a few hours, also violently ransacked.
+The hurricane surge Ian has just reminded us that we will have to be more careful by “dipping our toes in the soft sand”, to paraphrase Robert Charlebois, who did not suspect, fifty-five years ago, that our vacation plans might be, in just a few hours, also violently ransacked.

 It is necessary to make a reason, the scientists observe that the most violent tropical storms become more and more… violent and that these most violent storms become, moreover, more and more frequent.